Guangyu-Yang/JULiP/README.md

 ### <a name="inputoutput"></a> Input/Output
 The primary input to JULiP is a set of short read alignments in BAM format and sorted by chromosome and position, for instance one produced with the program Tophat2 (http://tophat.cbcb.umd.edu).

-Given a set of alignment input x.bam files, JULiP produces three type of intermediate data files, regions.txt, splices.txt and introns.txt in the .bam file directory.
-An gene.txt (contains all the detected gene region) and three list files (contain the paths of the regions.txt, splices.txt and introns.txt) in working directory.
+Given a set of alignment input x.bam files, JULiP produces three type of intermediate data files, x.region, x.splice and x.intron in the .bam file directory.
+An gene.txt (contains all the detected gene region) and three list files (contain the paths of the .region files, .splice files and .intron files) in working directory.

-- The format of the regions.txt file is:
+- The format of the x.region file is:
 chrom_id position #_of_reads_on_the_position

-- The format of the splices.txt file is:
+- The format of the x.splice file is:
 chrom_id start_intron_position end_intron_position #_of_supporting_reads strand

-- The format of the introns.txt file is:
+- The format of the x.intron file is:
 chrom_id start_intron_position end_intron_position #_of_supporting_reads strand

 The final output, consisting of selected introns.